- Sonoma State University’s Native Plant Propagation class: Karen Tillinghast and Jay Pedersen.

-Laguna de Santa Rosa Foundation
+Laguna de Santa Rosa Foundation:

 The Laguna Foundation works to improve the ecological health of the Laguna de Santa Rosa, Sonoma County’s richest wildlife area, and to inspire appreciation and enjoyment of this unique natural treasure.
 It works in the areas of restoration, education, and research.